-The heart has four chambers - an atrium and ventricle on each side.
+The heart has four chambers - an atrium and a ventricle on each side.
 The two atria are separated by a wall called the atrial septum.
 The two ventricles are separated by a wall called the ventricular septum.
 The atria are both supplied by large blood vessels that bring blood to the heart.

 Atria have special valves that open into the ventricles.
 The valve that opens from the right atrium into the right ventricle is called the tricuspid valve.
 The valve that opens from the left atrium into the left ventricle is called the mitral valve.
 The ventricles also have valves but in this case they open into blood vessels.
 The pulmonary valve opens from the right ventricle into the pulmonary artery.
 The aortic valve opens from the left ventricle into the aorta.
 The walls of the heart chambers are made mainly of special heart muscle.
 The different sections of the heart have to squeeze (contract) in the correct order for the heart to pump blood efficiently with each heartbeat.

 The heart's main function is to pump blood around the body.